shihanpietersz/ADFSConfigurationTools/Powershell/ADFSConfigurationTools/docs/Update-SPAduserUPNFederatedInformation.md

 ```

 ### -UserName
-IF UPN update needs to be done to specific users use the username parameter
+IF UPN update needs to be done to specific users use username

 ```yaml
 Type: String[]